Ola-jed/jgb/grammar.md

 2x + 2y + 2z + 2t + u - 1

 # For complex numbers, use I
-# Uppercases cannot be used as fiurst characters in indeterminates to avoid confusion (eg: I and I, but xI is allowed)
+# Uppercases cannot be used as fiurst characters in indeterminates to avoid confusion, eg: I and I (I am confused too), but xI is allowed
 ```